 - VC Resilient Vulnerability Assessment - Appendix D - Natural Resources Maps

 The Vulnerability Assessment is a starting point for a common understanding of the risks, but it does not provide solutions.
-There are few easy solutions and most require additional input from the public and private landowners, resource agencies, through new and existing partnerships, and with additional funding.
+There are few easy solutions and most require additional funding and input from the public and from private landowners and resource agencies.
 This first step is a comprehensive look at what is exposed and how sensitive these assets are to sea level rise.
 The next step is to begin planning for adaptation.
-Proactive, thoughtful adaptation planning will allow Ventura County to minimize risks and meet the challenges posed by rising seas.
+The goals is proactive, thoughtful adaptation planning that will allow Ventura County to minimize risks and meet the challenges posed by rising seas.

 Public Review Draft Sea Level Rise Adaptation Report

 A Public Review Draft Sea Level Rise Adaptation Strategies Report is available by clicking on the link below.
 The Draft Adaptation Strategies Report provides a summary of the Vulnerability Assessment results, describes various adaptation strategies and tools that could be used to improve the resilience of unincorporated Ventura County, and provides some examples of adaptation pathways to help illustrate coastal adaptation planning approaches.

 The Public Draft Sea Level Rise Adaptation Strategies Report was also reviewed and discussed during a work session before the Planning Commission of Ventura County on March 7, 2019.
 The report will be revised based on comments received from the Planning Commission and the public.
 The Public Review Draft Sea Level Rise Adaptation Strategies Report and PowerPoint slideshow for the Planning Commission work session are available by clicking on the links below: